mrisher/smtp-sts/mta-sts.md

 described in _Policy_ _Application_, senders MUST fetch a new policy before treating a validation failure as a permanent delivery failure.

-Senders MUST treat a policy with a max_age of 0 as a revocation: they should purge any previously cached policy and proceed to deliver mail to the recipient domain as though it never had an STS policy.

 ### Policy Updates

 Updating the policy requires that the owner make changes in two places: the